mstpn/Degree-Planner/README.md

-# Degree Planner in 3 Phases
+# A Degree Planner in 3 Phases
-MRU degree planner application.
+A university degree planner application.
 Given a student with a any number of courses taken, the application creates a degree for the student that fullfills all prerequisites required for graduation.
 As a study of programming paradigms, this application will be built in 3 different languages: Python (procedural), Prolog (logical), and Haskell (functional).

 ## Phase 1: Python
 ### Dependencies